DWI and Driving-Related Legal Problems

-Minnesota DUI Lawyer Thomas C Gallagher has been winning these cases in Minnesota courts since 1988, including:
+Minnesota DUI Lawyer Thomas C Gallagher has won these cases in Minnesota courts since 1988, including:

-• Minnesota Felony DWI cases (for example, fourth in ten years; presumptive three-year prison sentence).
+- Minnesota Felony DWI cases (fourth in ten years; presumptive three-year prison sentence).

-• Gross Misdemeanor DWI, and mandatory minimum jail term cases.
+- Gross Misdemeanor DWI, and mandatory minimum penalties.

-• get their driver’s license back (and so, keep their jobs), and clean up the driver’s license record.
+- get driver’s license back (and so, keep their jobs), and clean up the driver’s license record.